 Reiki Light Touch

-One door was closing - my part-time job was being phased out.
+In 2013, one door was closing - my part-time job was being phased out.
 And another door surprisingly opened - I suddenly felt a great urge to expand my Reiki practice on my own.
 That opening door wasn't a big, wide, yawning gap, but rather a small but insistent, Light-filled crack.

 I spent a day thinking about the idea, exploring all its nooks and crannies, and then abruptly, I decided: I'm pulling that door all the way open and taking the first step through it.
 And that's all it took.